 In partnership with EducationNC, we explored the worlds of food, and considered how this most central aspect of our daily lives is intertwined with education, changes in demographics, poverty, regionalization and globalization, and the health of all of our people now and in the future.
 Throughout this three-day event we also directly appreciated the richness and diversity of North Carolina food culture in meals prepared by community chefs employing techniques and traditions from North Carolina’s past as well as those being introduced by new arrivals.

 Tradition and Opposition in North Carolina Music

 From union songs of the textile mill, to freedom songs of the Civil Rights era, to anthems of transgendered liberation, North Carolina’s rich musical history provides a useful vantage through which to explore the state’s many cultural transitions and political divisions—natives vs. new arrivals; secular vs. sacred; urban vs. rural; as well as separations over race, gender, age, class, and labor.

-Our discussions will explore the role played by music and musicians in the wake of HB2, Black Lives Matter, and the acrimonious 2016 state and presidential elections.
-We will also consider various historical contexts for protest music and musician activism and enlist a compelling group of musical artists, critics, and scholars to discuss how the musical landscape of North Carolina continues to shape, and be shaped by, contemporary concerns.
+Our discussions explored the role played by music and musicians in the wake of HB2, Black Lives Matter, and the acrimonious 2016 state and presidential elections.
+We also considered various historical contexts for protest music and musician activism and enlisted a compelling group of musical artists, critics, and scholars to discuss how the musical landscape of North Carolina continues to shape, and be shaped by, contemporary concerns.

-In addition to panel conversations, Heartland will showcase the variety and talent of North Carolina musicians in a series of performances presented in partnership with The ArtsCenter in Carrboro, NC and Mighty Neighborly.
+In addition to panel conversations, Heartland showcased the variety and talent of North Carolina musicians in a series of performances presented in partnership with The ArtsCenter in Carrboro, NC and Mighty Neighborly.